INDY-4/MyKitchen-PHP/README.md

 --- | --- | ---
-id ? | int | The id of the product you want to get information on kitchen_id ? | int | The id of the kitchen you want the products of
+id ? | int | The id of the product you want to get information on kitchen_id ? | int | The id of the kitchen you want the products of page ? | int | The page number of the results you want (default: 1), 25 products per page

 Returns
 ```json